This post was recently updated September 28, 2023.

 The correct motion simply involves lifting (not pushing) your foot off the ground by flexing your hip.

 In other words, imagine that you step on a bee… you wouldn’t push off the ground since that would drive the stinger further into your foot.
 Instead, you would reflexively flex your hip, which lifts your foot off the ground.

-To prevent a pushing-off blister, you want to think about lifting the foot rather than pushing off.
+To prevent a pushing-off blister while running, you want to think about lifting the foot rather than pushing off.

 Other Tips to Prevent Blisters

 Your shoes and your form are probably the most important things to pay attention to if you want to prevent blisters.
 There are two other things that can be helpful to keep in mind, however:

 - Moisture: Moisture is your enemy when it comes to blisters.
 As surprising as it might sound, moisture increases friction and can also make your skin more susceptible to damage.
 If you need to, you can use talcum powder (like baby powder) to help absorb moisture.

 - Running Socks: Socks are a useful way to control moisture when you run wearing shoes.
 We could get into a big discussion about which are the right socks (Cotton socks?
 Wool?
 Double-layer socks?), but I’ll save that for another time.